wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 ## Building an agent with Semantic Kernel

-Now that we have covered what an agent is, when to use one, and some sample cases, it' time to take a look at how Semantic Kernel help you build agents.
+Now that we have covered what an agent is, when to use one, and some sample cases, it's time to take a look at how Semantic Kernel help you build agents.

+We'll build an agent that can write a feature file to help you turn a generic description into a set of Behavior-driven development (BDD) scenarios.
+I built this agent as an experiment to understand how to take the idea of a coding agent in the direction of requirements engineering.

+You can follow along with the sample with [the code][CHAPTER_SAMPLE_CODE] included for this chapter.
+I'll cover the key steps needed to create an agent here in the book.

 ## Building multi-agent systems with Semantic Kernel